smefti70/smefti70/README.md

 💼 Highlighted Projects:

-G3 Architects: A responsive frontend website designed for an architectural firm, featuring modern UI/UX practices
+G3 Architects: A responsive frontend website designed for an architectural firm.
-               and cross-device compatibility to showcase services and portfolios.
 Library Management System: A Python-based CLI application for managing book lending and record tracking.
 Top 5 Players Selection App: A dynamic, user-driven web app for interactive content management.